 But even in these circumstances, many shops will help out anyway – good customer service and all that.

-- Buying on credit gives you extra rights if, for example, goods are faulty.
+Buying on credit gives you extra rights if, for example, goods are faulty.
 If a trader has a deal with a finance or credit card company to allow you to pay by credit, you have extra protection.
-This applies if the goods cost more than ?100, even if you only pay a deposit.
+This applies if the goods cost more than £100, even if you only pay a deposit.
 The credit company is equally liable for any claim you have against the trader.
 For example, if goods are not delivered or are not what you ordered, or are faulty, you may be able to claim from the credit card or finance company.
-It is best to approach the trader first, but you do not have to.
+It’s probably best to approach the trader first, but you don’t have to.

-- When you buy secondhand from a trader you have the same rights as when you buy new goods, but you must bear in mind that secondhand quality is unlikely to be the same as new.
-You can, however, still claim you money back or the cost of repair if the goods are faulty (unless the fault is a matter of the wear and tear to be expected with secondhand goods, or it was obvious or pointed out to you before you paid).
+When you buy secondhand from a trader you have the same rights as when you buy new goods, but you must bear in mind that secondhand quality is unlikely to be the same as new.
+You can, however, still claim your money back or the cost of repair if the goods are faulty (unless the fault is a matter of the wear and tear to be expected with secondhand goods, or it was obvious, or pointed out to you before you paid).

 No featured article